Top 8 website vulnerabilities a hacker can exploit

 - Now the attacker tricks the user to visit a malicious website.

 Including a token in user’s current session is the best preventive measure against CSRF.
-Whenever a user’s session is created, a token is generated which is appended with every request sent during that session.
-It is then used by the server to make sure that the request is a legitimate request.
+The system generates a token while creating a user’s session.
+Furthermore, the system appends the same token with every request sent during that session.
+After that, the server uses it to make sure that the request is a legitimate request.
 A token is a long value not easy to guess.
 However, for additional safety a user should:

-- never visit any other website when he is logged into a banking or other similar website.
+- Do not visit any unauthorized websites while being active into a banking or other similar website.

 - never save login credentials.